scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `iD` {#id}

-The `iD` field contains an unique identifier for the TRC, constituted by a sequence of:
+The `iD` field contains an unique identifier for the TRC, constituted by a sequence of these attributes:

-- ISD number (`iSD` attribute),
+- `iSD`: ISD number,
-- base number (`baseNumber` attribute).
-It indicates the starting point of the current TRC update chain.
+- `baseNumber`: The base number indicates the starting point of the current TRC update chain.
 This starting point is the currently valid base TRC, which may differ from the initial TRC in the case of a trust reset.
-- TRC serial number (`serialNumber` attribute).
-It represents the current update cycle, counting from the initial TRC of a specific ISD.
+- `serialNumber`: The TRC serial number represents the current update cycle, counting from the initial TRC of a specific ISD.

 All numbers MUST be positive integers.